Co-Ez/Reminders/code/Task 1/checklist.md

 # A checklist for task 1 #

+## Important Sites ##
+https://webaim.org/resources/contrastchecker/ - this allows you to check the contrast of your colours, and if text works in that colour

 ## Task 1 A(i) ##
 put an x in the box when you are done with that task